M-A-H-S-A/Diotima/README.md

 ```

-- `main.py` — your main script.
+- `main.py` —  main script.
-- `config.json` — holds your API key and model info.
+- `config.json` — holds the API key and model info.
-- `parameters.json` — all your user inputs.
+- `parameters.json` — all the user inputs.
 - `data/subject/` — any supporting files for that subject.
 - `results/` — generated Q&A and rubrics.